 Estimated Course Costs

-240 hours (6 weeks) of clinical placement occurs at the end of the term, after week 12.
+Clinical placement occurs at the end of term, after week 12.

 The unit NURS20164 Clinical Nurse Practice has a requirement of undertaking 240 hours of clinical placement in an approved health facility.
-It is a requirement that all students undertaking a clinical placement, submit these mandatory security and health checks.
+It is a requirement that all students undertaking a clinical placement obtain mandatory security and health checks and upload these checks to the SONIA system.

 Due to the timeframe which some of these requirements take to complete, it is vital that applicants commence this process as soon as possible.